ElberUno/mp4toGif/README.md

 # processing available

--cropping
+- cropping
--descaling
+- descaling
--fps limiting
+- fps limiting
--start/end clipping
+- start/end clipping

 # settings
--settings are stored in settings.opt
+- settings are stored in settings.opt
--file is self healing, lost settings will be restored as defaults
+- file is self healing, lost settings will be restored as defaults